-- e.
+- a.
+Communication- The Support Professional builds trust and productive relationships with people he/she supports, co-workers and others through respectful and clear verbal and written communication. - b.
+Person-Centered Practices-The Support Professional uses person-centered practices, assisting individuals to make choices and plan goals, and provides services to help individuals achieve their goals. - c.
+Evaluation and Observation-The Support Professional closely monitors an individual's physical and emotional health, gathers information about the individual, and communicates observations to guide services. - d.
+Crisis Prevention and Intervention-The Support Professional identifies risk and behaviors that can lead to a crisis, and uses effective strategies to prevent or intervene in the crisis in collaboration with others. - e.
 Professionalism and Ethics-The Support Professional works in a professional and ethical manner, maintaining confidentiality and respecting individual and family rights. - f.
-Health and Wellness-The Support Professional plays a vital role in helping individuals to achieve and maintain good physical and emotional health essential to their well-being. - g.
-Community Inclusion and Networking-The Support Professional helps individuals to be a part of the community through valued roles and relationships and assists individuals with major transitions that occur in community life. - h.
-Cultural Humility The Support Professional respects cultural differences and provides services and supports that fit with an individual's preferences. - i.
+Health and Wellness-The Support Professional plays a vital role in helping individuals' to achieve and maintain good physical and emotional health essential to their well-being. - g.
+Community Inclusion and Networking-The Support Professional helps individuals to be a part of the community through valued roles and relationships, and assists individuals with major transitions that occur in community life. - h.
+Cultural Competency-The Support Professional respects cultural differences, and provides services and supports that fit with an individual's preferences. - i.
 Education, Training and Self-Development-The Support Professional obtains and maintains necessary certifications and seeks opportunities to improve their skills and work practices through further education and training.